22030083/Static-Website-Hosting-Storage-CDN-/README.md

 ✅ Open this link to test your website.

 🔐 Step 4: Set Bucket Policy (Public Access)
-Go to Permissions → Bucket Policy → Edit, then paste:
+Go to Permissions → Bucket Policy → Edit

+Paste the following JSON (replace your bucket name):

 json
 Copy code